GOP set to block Jan. 6 panel, stoking Senate filibuster fight

-WASHINGTON (AP) - Senate Republicans are ready to deploy the filibuster to block a commission on the Jan.
-6 insurrection, shattering hopes for a bipartisan probe of the deadly assault on the U.S. Capitol and reviving pressure on Democrats to do away with the procedural tactic that critics say has lost its purpose.
+WASHINGTON (AP) — Senate Republicans are ready to deploy the filibuster to block a commission on the Jan.
+6 insurrection, shattering chances for a bipartisan probe of the deadly assault on the U.S. Capitol and reviving pressure to do away with the procedural tactic that critics say has lost its purpose.

-The vote expected Thursday would be the first successful use of a filibuster this year to halt Senate legislative action.
-Most Republicans oppose the bill, which would establish a commission to investigate the attack by Donald Trump supporters over the election.
-With Democrats in support but the Senate evenly split, 50-50, the tally is likely to fall short of the 60-vote threshold to launch debate.
+The vote Thursday would be the first successful use of a filibuster in the Biden presidency to halt Senate legislative action.
+Most Republicans oppose the bill that would establish a commission to investigate the attack by Donald Trump supporters over the election.

+“There is no excuse for any Republican to vote against this commission,” said Sen. Joe Manchin, D-W.Va., though he is a key advocate for preserving the filibuster.

-Ahead of the vote, the mother of the late Capitol Police officer Brian Sicknick said Wednesday she would meet with lawmakers to try to persuade them to act.
-Sicknick was among many officers protecting the building, some seen in videos in hand-to-hand combat with mob.
+Ahead of Thursday’s vote, the mother of the late Capitol Police Officer Brian Sicknick was meeting with at least six Republican senators to try to persuade them to act.
+Sicknick was among many officers protecting the building, some seen in videos in hand-to-hand combat with the mob.
 He collapsed immediately after engaging with the rioters and died the next day.

+Video shows two men spraying Sicknick and another officer with a chemical, but the Washington medical examiner said he suffered a stroke and died from natural causes.

+Outside of a meeting with Utah Sen. Mitt Romney, one of two senators who has signaled support for the House bill, Sicknick’s mother said Sicknick was “doing his job and he got caught up in it, and it’s very sad.”

-“I suggest that all Congressmen and Senators who are against this bill visit my son’s grave in Arlington National Cemetery and, while there, think about what their hurtful decisions will do to those officers who will be there for them going forward,” Gladys Sicknick said in a statement.
+In a statement Wednesday, she was more blunt: “I suggest that all Congressmen and Senators who are against this bill visit my son’s grave in Arlington National Cemetery and, while there, think about what their hurtful decisions will do to those officers who will be there for them going forward.”

-“Putting politics aside, wouldn’t they want to know the truth of what happened on January 6?” she said.

-A small number of Republicans, including Utah Sen. Mitt Romney and Alaska Sen. Lisa Murkowski, have said they expect to back the House-passed bill.
-Others, including Maine Sen. Susan Collins, have proposed tweaks to the legislation to try to attract more votes.
-But the effort had so far failed to yield additional support.
+So far, only Romney and Alaska Sen. Lisa Murkowski have said they expect to back the House-passed bill.
+Others, including Maine Sen. Susan Collins, have proposed changes to try to attract more votes.
+But their effort has failed to yield additional support.

 “What we want is closure,” Murkowski said Wednesday.